jfinkels/stallings/README.md

 Stallings' Folding Process is Inherently Sequential
 ===================================================

-This file was last updated on 29 October 2014.
+This file was last updated on January 11, 2016.

 Downloading
 -----------